Friday the 13th Part 2

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to The counselors complete their training and Paul leaves most of them alone for the night to go into town, marking their choice to stay despite the warnings and entering the night when Jason will hunt., moving from reaction to action.

 At 43 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Ginny and Paul return from town to discover the phone lines are dead and counselors are missing.
+Significantly, this crucial beat Ginny and Paul return from town to discover the phone lines are dead and counselors are missing.
 The false safety of "just a legend" collapses - Jason is real and actively hunting them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 69 minutes initiates the final act resolution at 80% of the runtime.
 Ginny uses her psychology knowledge to understand Jason's trauma and puts on Mrs. Voorhees' sweater, weaponizing maternal manipulation to confuse and control him - synthesizing intellect with survival instinct., demonstrating the transformation achieved throughout the journey.